FahadH31/ScheduleAI/README.md

 A web-based, AI-assisted, Google Calendar manager that schedules, updates, and optimizes events for users based on natural language interaction.
-Built with React.js, Express.js, OpenAI API, and Google APIs.
+Built with the MERN stack, OpenAI API, and Google APIs.
 Deployment coming soon!